_ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 One of a handful of remediated land projects north of Fort McMurray, Alberta.
 The largest built structures on Earth are the retention dams that form massive, toxic lakes of tailings from tar sands mines.
 Overlooking this artificial sludgescape are replanted hills such as this, created by heaping piles of overburden from what used to be active mines, where, before the middle of the 20th century, ancient boreal forests stood for millions of years.
 Production still, March 2016.

-This film traces the (nearly invisible) buried oil pipeline infrastructure between its source in the tar sands of Canada's boreal forest to a landscape of US refineries in the Midwest.
-An aerial perspective continues to scan the prairies and rivers for signs of the further distribution of the toxic particulate refinery by-product: petroleum coke or 'petcoke' as it is known in the industry.
+Through the aerial perspective of a drone, this film traces the liminal infrastructure of oil pipelines between its source in the tar sands of Canada's boreal forest to a landscape of refineries in the US Midwest.
+From the bitumen mines of Northern Alberta to the city of Chicago this disembodied vantage point gives the viewer a sense of power through surveillance. — high above the vast prairies and across the rivers of North Dakota, Minnesota, Wisconsin, and Illinois.
+This landscape scanning is punctuated by ground-level sequences of the refinery where a toxic byproduct, petroleum coke, or petcoke as it is know in the industry, is sent by rail, barge, and truck across America to export abroad.
 After hovering above the corporate headquarters of Koch Industries, Inc., the largest dealer of petcoke in the US, the film concludes along the Pacific coast, at the port of Long Beach / Los Angeles, where petcoke is loaded onto tanker ships to be sent to markets in China where it is burned in power plants and converted into toxic plumes of carbon dioxide and sulfur dioxide.
-Following the northern jet stream, these pollutants return to North America and the feedback loop of climate change continues to spin out of control.
+Following the northern jet stream, these pollutants return to North America into the airspace above California and the Pacific Northwest.
+The feedback loop of climate change continues to spin out of control.

 What began in the 17th century will end in the 21st.